 ϕ = 0.65

-The Load Rating for a seismic cable restraint shall be the lesser of LRFD Load Rating from cyclic test (Ru) and adjusted peak load from a static tension test (RRed).
+The Load Rating for a seismic cable restraint shall be the lesser of the LRFD Load Rating from cyclic test (Ru) and the adjusted peak load from a static tension test (RRed).

 Deformations to be reported in the evaluation report shall be the lesser of that corresponding to the LRFD Load Ratings and shall be determined from analysis of the test results; or the deformation limits stated in the testing standard.
 Optionally, deformations corresponding to the ASD Load Ratings may be determined and be reported.